dmitrc/canada-travel-log/README.md

   This spreadsheet and script are provided as-is and I will hold no liability for any miscalculations, inaccuracies in your application or broken hopes and dreams.
 Be sure to always double-check everything you're submitting **manually** to ensure the utmost accuracy.

+  This project is not endorsed by and not associated in any way with Citizenship and Immigration Canada or any other government entity.

   # License

   You're welcome to use, distribute and do whatever you want with this, as long as you're not pursuing commercial gain from it.